Thomas Hope (architect): Furniture

 Hope supplied furniture for many of the houses he constructed.
 A ledger owned by War Department agent David Henley shows that Hope also supplied furniture for Tellico agent Silas Dinsmore in the mid-1790s.
-In his Autobiography, historian J. G. M. Ramsey (1797–1884), the son of Francis Alexander Ramsey, for whom the Ramsey House was built, stated that Hope designed a bookcase and desk for the house's library.
-Since then, a number of furniture pieces from early Knoxville have been attributed to Hope, including a desk and bookcase once owned by early Knox County settler David Campbell.
+In his Autobiography, historian J. G. M. Ramsey, the son of Francis Alexander Ramsey for whom the Ramsey House was built, states that Hope designed a bookcase and desk for the house's library.
+Since then, several furniture pieces have been attributed to Hope, including a desk and bookcase once owned by early Knox County settler David Campbell.

 While Hope supplied furniture for some of his patrons, whether he made the furniture pieces or merely acquired them is disputed.
-Furniture historian Ann McPherson states that certain pieces attributed to Hope contain rococo elements unlikely to be used by Hope, and points out the pieces' resemblance to a cabinet-making style that originated in the Winchester, Virginia area in the late eighteenth century.
+Furniture historian Ann McPherson states that certain pieces attributed to Hope contain rococo elements unlikely to be used by Hope, and points out the pieces' resemblance to a cabinet-making style that originated in the Winchester, Virginia, area in the late 18th century.

 Legacy

 The Ramsey House and Statesview are the only two surviving structures known to have been built by Thomas Hope.
 The James Park House, which still stands in downtown Knoxville, is sometimes attributed to Hope, although its original design has been modified numerous times.
-The destruction of the Joseph Strong House in 1971 sparked an outcry from preservationists, and was one of the events that led to the establishment of the Knoxville-area preservation group Knox Heritage.
+The destruction of the Joseph Strong House in 1971 sparked an outcry from preservationists and was one of the events that led to the establishment of the Knoxville-area preservation group Knox Heritage.

-In 1868, Thomas Hope's great-grandsons, David James Hope and John W. Hope, opened Hope Brothers Jewelry, which operated out of a shop on Gay Street into the twentieth century.
-In 1897, the Hope brothers erected a 12 ft street clock in front of their store that remained a landmark in downtown Knoxville for over a century.
-The Hope Brothers Jewelry Store became Kimball's Jewelry in 1933, and in 2004, Kimball's relocated to West Knoxville, and took the Hope clock with them.
-The City of Knoxville erected a new street clock to replace the Hope clock in 2007.
+In 1868 Hope's great-grandsons, David James Hope and John W. Hope, opened Hope Brothers Jewelry which operated out of a shop on Gay Street into the 20th century.
+In 1897 the Hope brothers erected a 12 ft street clock in front of their store that remained a landmark in downtown Knoxville for over a century.
+The Hope Brothers Jewelry Store became Kimball's Jewelry in 1933, and in 2004 Kimball's relocated to West Knoxville and took the Hope clock with them.
+The city of Knoxville erected a new street clock to replace the Hope clock in 2007.

 In 1924, Hope's great-great-grandson, Albert Guinn Hope (1869–1955), built a house, "Hopecote," on what is now part of the University of Tennessee campus in Knoxville.
 The house includes a cupboard attributed to Thomas Hope.
 In 2012, Hopecote was added to the National Register of Historic Places.